ampl/mp/doc/source/solution-check.rst

           up to 1E+00 (item 'socp[13]')

-In this example, realistic check reports a constraint violation of 1, which can mean a significant violation if the constraint's right-hand side is of moderate magnitude.
+In this example, realistic check reports a constraint violation of 1.0, which can mean a significant violation if the constraint's right-hand side is of moderate magnitude (in this case zero, that's why the relative violation is missing).

 "Idealistic" solution check